 There are different accommodation options including the famous beach huts.
 We stayed in a beach villa, each of them have their own private pool and look out to the beach which is perfect for keeping an eye on your little ones.
 It felt like we had the island to ourselves on many occasions as it is quite private.

 You can fill your days at the Four Seasons at Landaa Giraavaru with excursions such as fishing, diving, snorkeling.
 But there are also many options on the island itself so you can easily relax on the unspoiled white sand beautiful beaches.
 Parents and kids can pamper themselves in the spa, or take walks around the property to explore.
-A week is nice, two weeks was pure heaven!
+A week is nice, but two weeks was pure heaven and a dreamy Maldives family holiday.

 Find out more about Chontelle and her blog Mum's Little Explorers on Facebook.